H4v0c21/DKC-SNES-Trilogy-Resources/Scripts/Image to Background Conversion/readme.txt

 DISCLAIMER:
 This process requires that you know how to safely write binary data to your ROM manually.
-If any of the words listed below scareyou then you're probably not ready to do this:
+If any of the words listed below scare you then you're probably not ready to do this:

 Data compression
 Addresses/Pointers